HealthRodger/health-1-hyperledger/README.md

 Back-end for the GUI is written in Node.js and Express.js, and can be found in ``/client``.
 The front-end is written in React.js using Material UI and can be found in ``/health-rodger-frontend``.
 Chaincode is written in Typescript and can be found in ``/asset-transfer-basic``.

-Using the default network configuration, the following scripts are available as QoL tools:

-- `./deployCC.sh`: Deploys the current chaincode to the network
-- `./test-network.sh`: Runs shallow network tests to ensure the network is running and chaincode is performing as expected
-- `./sample-commands.sh`: Contains sample commands to interact with the network